hmza-smha/iis-deployment/ollama.md

 cat /etc/systemd/system/ollama.service
 ```

-If it's already there, just add the GPU environment variables.
+If it's already there **leave it as is** or just add the GPU environment variables.
 Here's the complete file to put in:

 ```ini
 [Unit]